-- 3. The warrant checks for payment of invoices should be dated the last day of the month. - 4.
-Hourly employees must show the purpose, the number of hours worked, the rate per hour, and the total. - 5.
+3. The warrant checks for payment of invoices should be dated the last day of the month.

+- 4. Hourly employees must show the purpose, the number of hours worked, the rate per hour, and the total. - 5.
 All Extension agents must use KSU 8-17, "Travel Payment Voucher" (Exhibit F), in presenting their claims for subsistence (meals and lodging), travel and miscellaneous reimbursement to the Executive Board.
 KSU 8-17 will be used by all agents.
 Educational Program Support (miscellaneous) expenses claimed on KSU 8-17, "Travel Payment Voucher" should include items such as taxi, registration fees, and other costs connected with travel. - 6.
-In preparing the warrant check for the agent's subsistence (meals and lodging) and travel expenses, use a warrant check separate from the salary warrant check and attach the KSU 8-17 form to the warrant check before presenting to the Extension Board for approval.
-The warrant check must carry the following statement:
+In preparing the warrant check for the agent's subsistence (meals and lodging) and travel expenses, use a warrant check separate from the salary warrant check and attach the KSU 8-17 form (must be signed by the Local Unit Extension Director) to the warrant check before presenting to the Extension Board Treasurer for approval.
+The warrant check must carry the following statement: "per form KSU 8-17".